 Kitra Cahana was born in 1987.
 Her artistic medium consists of: photography, text and video.
 She works as a freelance documentary photographer and videographer.

-As a fine art photographer and video artist, Kitra focuses on the less explicable, often pushing the possibilities of the photographic medium.
+As a fine art photographer and video artist, she focuses on the less explicable, often pushing the possibilities of the photographic medium.
 Her work in this genre deals with themes of the body and spirituality, a topic she took on following her father, Rabbi Ronnie Cahana‘s stroke, which led him to become a quadriplegic.
-She is also influenced by her grandmother Alice Lok Cahana‘s mixed media abstract paintings.

-Kitra is the recipient of numerous grants and awards, including a 2014 TED Fellowship, a 2014-2015 artist residency at Prim Centre, the 2013 International Center of Photography’s Infinity Award, First prize for the 2010 World Press Photo, a scholarship at FABRICA in Italy, the Thomas Morgan internship at the New York Times, a Canada Council Grant for the Visual Arts and more.
+Kitra is the recipient of numerous grants and awards, including a 2014 TED Fellowship, a 2014-2015 artist residency at Prim Centre, the 2013 International Center of Photography’s Infinity Award, First prize for the 2010 World Press Photo, a scholarship at FABRICA in Italy, the Thomas Morgan internship at the New York Times, two Canada Council Grants for the Visual Arts and more.

 In the Summer of 2011, my father, Rabbi Ronnie Cahana of Montreal, had a brain stem stroke that left him locked-in, a mind trapped in a body; completely paralyzed except for the eyes, with all his cognitive abilities in tact.
 Through a methodology of blinking, he began composing poetry and sermons, with myself, my mother and siblings as his transcribers.
 We took shifts reciting the alphabet for hours on end.
 We wrote slowly, tenderly, allowing him to compose sermons, poems and essays letter by letter, blink by blink.